Why are we revisiting Ottawa’s ward structure?

 What does the consultation process look like?

-Public consultations will be conducted in two rounds.
-Round 1 collects input on what the public and stakeholders would like to see changed in Ottawa’s current ward boundary alignment, while Round 2 elicits comments on the various options for ward re-alignments.
+Consultation is conducted in two rounds.
+Round 1 collected input on what the public and stakeholders would like to see changed in Ottawa’s current ward boundary alignment, while Round 2 will elicit feedback on the six options for ward re-alignments.

-Each round includes nine public consultation sessions spread across the city (including urban, suburban and rural areas) as well as three separate sessions for stakeholders (e.g. Business Improvement Areas, school boards, city-wide associations, etc.).
+Because of the continuing COVID-19 pandemic, six public consultation sessions during Round 2 will be held via Zoom.
+Three of the sessions will invite comments from participants from all over the city, while another three sessions will focus more on each of Ottawa’s geographic communities – urban, suburban and rural.
+There will also be separate sessions for stakeholders (e.g. Business Improvement Areas, school boards, city-wide associations, community groups, etc.).
 Sessions will occur on varying days of the week – including Saturday – and times will range from mid-morning to late afternoon to the evening hours.
-Each round also includes interviews with Members of Council.
+Round 2 also includes interviews with Members of Council.

 The public consultation also includes an online public engagement component through Engage.Ottawa.ca.